celtiberi/sail-chat/ARCHITECTURE.md

    - The standard implementation for GPU environments

 6. **Result Processing**: The search results are processed and returned to the user.

-## Docker Environment

-The application can run in two Docker environments:

-1. **CPU Mode** (`docker-compose.yml`):
-   - Uses the CPU-optimized implementation
-   - Suitable for Apple Silicon and other CPU-only environments

-2. **GPU Mode** (`docker-compose.gpu.yml`):
-   - Uses NVIDIA CUDA for acceleration
-   - Suitable for RunPod and other GPU-enabled environments

 ## Memory Management